-Some afternoons and evenings I go channel hopping and find myself completely absorbed by Michael Portillo’s Great British Railway Journeys in which he travels these islands with a well thumbed copy of George Bradshaw’s Victorian Railway Guidebook.
+Some afternoons and evenings I go channel hopping and find myself completely absorbed by Michael Portillo’sin which he travels these islands with a well thumbed copy of George Bradshaw’s Victorian Railway Guidebook.

 I became quite interested in George Bradshaw (1801- 1853) after writing a short biography for Lancashire Magazine and then a much expanded and complete article for Railway Magazine in 2001 on the anniversary of his birth.